demether-xyz/demether-ethereum/docs/sprints.md

 - Pause contract if rate is stale
 - Study level of decentralization / plan
 - Discuss feature to accept OFT tokens / sfrxETH
+- EigenLayer system of contracts to delegate into several operators